 Simplifying greatly (and removing integrity from the equation), we end up with four combinations: stupid and hard-working, stupid and lazy, intelligent and hard-working, and intelligent and lazy.

 Erich von Manstein, one of the top strategists in Hitler’s German Military, described Kurt Gebhard Adolf Philipp Freiherr von Hammerstein-Equord, the former Commander-in-Chief of the Reichswehr as “… probably one of the cleverest people I ever met.*”

 Both men, according to Ben Breen, are widely credited with the following quote that gets to the heart of the matter.

 I divide my officers into four groups.
 There are clever, diligent, stupid, and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent — their place is the General Staff.
 The next lot are stupid and lazy — they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
 One must beware of anyone who is stupid and diligent — he must not be entrusted with any responsibility because he will always cause only mischief.

 This actually makes quite a bit of sense to me.

 You can accommodate unintelligent and lazy people by separating work into chunks.
 We do this all the time by breaking jobs down into routine tasks, creating policies and procedures that remove any need of judgment.

 (My guess is this happens eventually in every organization because at some point the response to consistently poor judgement calls is to create a bureaucratic process/policy that (attempts to) remove that error.)
-It’s all a very McDonald’s like and these people tend to be easily replaceable.
+It’s all very McDonald’s like and these people tend to be easily replaceable.